Nildram/cyber-challenge-walkthrough/README.md

 0x00000000 in ?? ()
 ```

 As expected, the value at EIP is 0x00000000.
-That's the first requirement of our exploit completed.
-Let's move on to adding some shellcode.
+That's the first requirement of our exploit completed so let's move on to adding some shellcode.

 ### Placing Shellcode